ziloka/Neo4j-Students/README.txt

 7 run command below on a Command prompt in the project root where has pom.xml file. mvn clean package
 8. How to run the application
-	cd to target folder to run command below java -jar neo4j-students-0.0.1-SNAPSHOT.jar
+	cd to target folder, to run command below: java -jar neo4j-students-0.0.1-SNAPSHOT.jar
 	You should see something like below on the command prompt.
 	"com.ziloka.neo4j.StudentsApplication     : Started StudentsApplication in 7.328 seconds (JVM running for 8.371)"